Meditation

 Simply do your best to keep the spine long, straight, and at ease.

-Yoga Nidra is a powerful healing tool and pairs well with every other healing modality and process out there, just like sleep!
+Yoga Nidra is a powerful healing tool and pairs well with other healing modalities.
 If available in your area, try listening to Yoga Nidra in a sensory deprivation tank, or “float tank,” for even deeper relaxation and restoration or listen in your headphones during acupuncture or energy work sessions.

 If you are laying on the floor, you can rest on top of a couple blankets for added cushion.